arege1729/arege1729/README.md

 ### Hi, I'm Ezra 👋

 I'm a Data Scientist.
-Im now a citizen of the internet.
+I'm now a citizen of the internet.
 I spend a lot of time listening to this [guy](balajis.com)

   - 🌱 I’m currently working on an end to end Data Science Project